 Caring and Sensitive Dental Treatment for Your Child’s Special Circumstances

-Unique Treatment Modifications offered at Growing Smile Pediatric and Braces:
+Accommodations for “Sensory Friendly” Program offered at Growing Smile Pediatric Dentistry and Braces:

-- Free introductory appointment with special needs consult evaluating which accommodations/conditions/staff would best suit the child/situation
+- Introductory appointment with special needs consult question evaluating which accommodations/conditions/staff would best suit the child

 - Private room for exams where patient cannot see other patients